dermow/TraXile/README.md

 <img src="https://github.com/dermow/TraXile/blob/rework_326/Docu/Images/MappingChart.png?raw=true" />

 ## Analyze your activities
+Especially for farming strategies.
+TraXile can provide a lot of useful data.
 <img src="https://github.com/dermow/TraXile/blob/rework_326/Docu/Images/SummaryWindow.png?raw=true" />

 ## Ingame Overlay
+Keep track of your map time while playing or show which content you already encountered.
 <img src="https://github.com/dermow/TraXile/blob/rework_326/Docu/Images/Overlays.png?raw=true" />

 ## Installation
 Download the latest release and execute the MSI-Installer file.
+You will find  the latest release <a href="https://github.com/dermow/TraXile/releases/latest">here</a>

 ## First steps
-After the first start, you have to select the path to your Client.txt logfile.
-The most common default paths listed below:
+When you launch TraXile for the first time, you'll need to specify the path to your Client.txt log file.
+In most cases, TraXile will detect this automatically.
+If not, you can select the path manually.

+The default locations for the Client.txt file are:

 | Client  | Path | Example |
 |---|---|---|